Kotlin/dokka/docs/topics/dokka-migration.md

 #### Revert to the DGP v1 directory behavior

-If your project depends on the directory structure used in DGP v1, you can revert this behavior by manually specifying the module directory.
+If your project depends on the directory structure used in DGP v1, you can revert this behavior by manually specifying the subproject directory.
 Add the following configuration to the `build.gradle.kts` file of each subproject:

 ```kotlin